ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi instance-create INSTANCE_NAME --image IMAGE --memory MEMORY --networks "NETWORK1 NETWORK2" --processors PROCESSORS --processor-type PROC_TYPE [--volumes "VOLUME1 VOLUME2"] [--key-name NAME] [--sys-type TYPE] [--storage-type] [--replicants NUMBER] [--replicant-affinity-policy AFFINITY_POLICY] [--replicant-scheme SCHEME] [--json]`

 - `INSTANCE_NAME`: The name of the instance

 **Options**

 - `--image`: Operating system image identifier or name.
-- `--memory`: Amount of memory (in GB) to allocate to the instance.
+- `--memory`: Amount of memory (GB) to allocate to the instance.
 - `--networks`: Space separated list of identifiers or names of the networks to associate with the instance.
 - `--processors`: Number of processors to allocate to the instance.
 - `--processor-type`: Type of processors: 'shared' or 'dedicated'.
 - `--volumes`: Space separated list of identifiers or names of the volumes to associate with the instance.
 - `--key-name`: Name of SSH key.
 - `--sys-type`: Name of System Type ("s922", "e880", "any").
-- `--storage-type`: Storage type for server deployment when deploying a stock image
+- `--storage-type`: Storage type for server deployment when deploying a stock image.
 - `--replicants`: Number of replicants (default 1).
 You must set the value to "2" to create two instances.
 - `--replicant-scheme`: Naming scheme to use for duplicate VMs ("suffix", "prefix").
 - `--replicant-affinity-policy`: Affinity policy to use when multicreate is used ("affinity", "anti-affinity")